- Home

 On The Map: The Royal Mile is located in Old Town Edinburgh, and runs between Edinburgh Castle & Holyrood Palace.

-The Royal Mile is the main thoroughfare of Old Town Edinburgh, and boasts a number of famous historical sites and buildings, as well as an impressive array of shops, eateries and pubs.
-The Royal Mile is actually more than a mile by 107 yards.
-It starts at the entrance to Edinburgh Castle & ends at the gates of Holyrood Palace.
-There are several independently named streets which connect to make up the Royal Mile: Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
-The major attractions on the Royal Mile are: Edinburgh Castle, Holyrood Palace, The National Museum of Scotland & Camera Obscura - Scotland's oldest purpose-built attraction.
+It has a number of famous historical sites and buildings, as well as an impressive array of shops, restaurants, and pubs.
+(The Royal Mile is actually more than a mile by 107 yards.)
+There are several independently named streets that connect, making up the Royal Mile.
+These are Castlehill, Lawnmarket, High Street, Cannongate, and Abbey Strand.
+The major attractions on the Royal Mile are Edinburgh Castle, Holyrood Palace, The National Museum of Scotland, and Camera Obscura—Scotland's oldest purpose-built attraction.

 Edinburgh Castle, Central Scotland

 On The Map: Edinburgh Castle is located at the top of the Royal Mile, at the west end of Edinburgh's Old Town.
-From its lofty position on Castle Rock, the castle dominates the Edinburgh skyline, and is impossible to miss!

-Edinburgh castle sits on a high, rocky hill with a narrow ridge running east above the Old Town of Edinburgh.
+From its lofty position on Castle Rock, the castle dominates the Edinburgh skyline.
 There has been a fortification of some kind here for thousands of years.
 The castle has existed through layers of time and history, and it is indeed magnificent.
-Edinburgh Castle has highlighted the city’s skyline for 800 years, is a national symbol, and it is Scotland’s most popular site to visit.
-The castle was a vital possession in Scotland’s historic struggles.
-The castle houses the Honours (Crown Jewels) of Scotland, the Stone of Destiny, the famous 15th century gun Mons Meg, the One O' Clock Gun and the National War Museum of Scotland.
-In addition to guided tours provided by the castle stewards, there is an audio guide tour available in eight languages.
-The audio tour takes the visitor on a tour around the castle, explains its architecture, and tells its dramatic history.
+Having etched the city’s skyline for 800 years, the Castle is a national symbol.
+A vital part in Scotland’s historic struggles, the castle houses the Crown Jewels of Scotland, the Stone of Destiny, the legendary 15th century gun Mons Meg, the One O' Clock Gun, and the National War Museum of Scotland.
+In addition to guided tours provided by the castle stewards, there is an audio guide tour available that takes you around the castle, explains its architecture, and tells its dramatic history.

 Arrive at

-One-Way Flight from Dublin to Edinburgh, Central Scotland
+One-way Flight from Dublin to Edinburgh, Central Scotland

 The flight time from Dublin to Edinburgh is just over an hour, making it by far the best option when travelling between Ireland & Scotland.
 Car ferries are simply too slow (and expensive), unless you have lots of vacation time to play with!
 There are multiple flights from Dublin to Edinburgh every day, and if booked a few months in advance, fares are very reasonably-priced.
-Our Ireland/Scotland vacation quotes do not include airfare, but we are happy to advise and assist you in finding the very best fare and schedule.

 Overnight Location